Minimum Wage in Australia: What You Need to Know Before Moving Here

 Australia recognises that a one-size-fits-all approach doesn’t suit everyone.
 Special wage arrangements cater to diverse needs across various employee groups, ensuring fair pay aligns with each unique situation.

-The supported wage system accommodates employees with disabilities.
-This system allows for flexibility based on their work capacity.
+The supported wage system accommodates employees with disabilities and allows for flexibility based on their work capacity.
+The rate is determined based on the employee’s assessed capacity, meaning they are paid a percentage of the full wage for the same role according to their ability.
 It highlights Australia’s commitment to inclusivity in the workforce.

 Trainees and apprentices have unique pay structures, reflecting their learning role.
 Junior employees also receive tailored rates to support their professional growth.
 Younger workers earn a percentage of the adult minimum wage that increases with age.
 For example, a 17-year-old might earn a fraction of the adult minimum wage, with this percentage rising as they get older.
 A list of key groups benefiting from special wage arrangements includes: